CodeFoodPixels/lukeb.co.uk/src/posts/letting-eleventy-schedule-its-own-builds.md

 This post was published with this method!
 I figured what better post to test it on than a post about the thing itself.
 Is that [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food)?

 Anyway, I hope this helps you figure out how to use Netlify Scheduled Functions to rebuild your own site!

+## Edit (2022-12-07 14:12)

+I noticed that my Scheduled Function ran 3 times, and this was down to Netlify requiring an async function to be passed.
+I've updated the examples above.